Kurt Wright: Political positions

-Wright stated that he was far-right when he joined the city council, but moved towards the center and became a moderate conservative.
+Wright stated that he was far-right when he joined the city council, but moved towards the center and became a moderate conservative by 2008.
+He lamented the lack of centrist and fiscal conservative representation in Burlington after he lost reelection to the state house in 2018.
 He called for Bernie Sanders to be impeached in 1991.
 A city council resolution condemning the Contract with America in 1995, was opposed by Wright.
 The National Rifle Association endorsed him in 2008.

 Legislation in 1996 to prohibit candidates and campaign workers from collecting and turning in absentee ballots was proposed by Wright, but the city council voted 9 to 3 against it.
 In 2001, he proposed legislation to create a statewide referendum system.
 He sponsored legislation to have Vermont join the National Popular Vote Interstate Compact.
 Burlington's use of ranked voting in the 2000s was criticized by Wright.

 A proposal to raise Burlington's capital borrowing limit from $250,000 to $750,000 in 1996, was opposed by Wright.
 In 2015, Wright proposed legislation in the state house to prohibit strikes by teachers, but it failed by one vote.
 An amendment to have Vermont's minimum wage rise to $10.10 occur over the course of three years rather than one was proposed by Wright in 2014, and voted against raising Burlington's minimum wage to $13.94 in 2015.

 In 2002, Wright voted in favor of anti-flag desecration legislation for the flag of the United States.
 He supported the Iraq War.
 He voted against legislation in 2007 to allow euthanasia for terminally ill patients.
 In 2009, he voted in favor of recognizing same-sex marriages and to overturn Governor Jim Douglas' veto of the legislation.

 An anti-sanctuary city resolution for the city council was sponsored by Wright in 2006.
 Burlington's city council passed a resolution calling for a boycott against Arizona and its businesses due to Arizona SB 1070, but Wright voted against the resolution.
 He voted against placing an advisory question in the 2014 city ballot on whether non-citizens should be allowed to vote in Vermont.